Annual Review

 Jan.1On January 1, Beijing Huayi China launched Stone Age, which ignited China's online gaming market

 On January 1, Beijing Huayi launched Stone Age, ushered in the golden age of online gaming in China; in March, Shanda officially announced its entry in the online gaming market; in May, ourgame became the world's largest online gaming site; in July, Shanda paid USD 300,000 to introduce the massive Korean on-line game Legend of Mir 2; in July, Chinesegamer.cn released "Heroes of Jin Yong Online", successfully retaking the market from online games developed by South Korea, and became the most successful original online game in 2001; in November, NetEase launched Westward Journey Online, signaling the start of Internet portals' entry into the online game industry, and making online games a new profit growth point for Internet portals.
 Due to this series of actions, the revenues of China's online game industry in 2001 reached nearly RMB 500 million, on a par with stand-alone games.
 This year is also known as the "Year of Online Games" in the industry.
-Gaming appeared to have become a whole new industry overnight and was given a very avant-garde name - the Ninth Art.
+Gaming appeared to have b e a whole new industry overnight and was given a very avant-garde name - the Ninth Art.

 Online gaming is a strategic entertainment industry and the integration of information technology leads to the flourishing of the global digital entertainment industry where online gaming is one of the leading forces.
 According to data from IDC, global online gaming revenues climbed to over USD 6 billion in 2002 and continued to grow at rates in excess of 50% over a period of five years after 2002.
 In 2008, amazed by China's thriving online gaming market, media in South Korean exclaimed that China's online gaming had successfully caught up with South Korea.

 From 2000 to early 2001, China's domestic online gaming firms were still very weak in development of original games.
-Most of China's domestic operators relied on licensing games developed by foreign companies.
-Some companies acquired their first pot of gold by taking advantage of the shear size of the market and user base and the lack of competition in the market.
+Most of China's domestic operators relied on licensing games developed by foreign panies.
+Some panies acquired their first pot of gold by taking advantage of the shear size of the market and user base and the lack of petition in the market.
 It was at the end of 2001 that domestic online game producers and studios began to challenge the dominant role of online games developed by foreign countries.
 China's online gaming firms also slowly transformed their role from licensed operators to developers of original games.
-In 2001, they began to earnestly compete in the online gaming market which had been limbering up from the year of 2000 by launching new games at the speed of one game per month.
+In 2001, they began to earnestly pete in the online gaming market which had been limbering up from the year of 2000 by launching new games at the speed of one game per month.

 The explosive growth of the SMS market also has its inevitable external opportunities.
 For one thing, the rapid development of the online content industry and mobile phone technology led to diversified forms and content of SMS and provided strong support for the development of SMS.
 For another thing, due to the continuous growth of mobile phone users, SMS became very popular and demands for SMS also became more diversified.
 In a user demand oriented market environment, SMS created a new space of value for mobile Internet information.

-On the morning of December 24, Tencent publicly disclosed details on changes in its capital and business for the first time, and further explained the acquisition of 46.5% shares in QQ (Tencent) by the international media company MIH: "MIH acquired stakes held by PCCW in Tencent in whole and part of the stakes held by IDG in Tencent and further increased its investment in Tencent in June 2001.
+On the morning of December 24, Tencent publicly disclosed details on changes in its capital and business for the first time, and further explained the acquisition of 46.5% shares in QQ (Tencent) by the international media pany MIH: "MIH acquired stakes held by PCCW in Tencent in whole and part of the stakes held by IDG in Tencent and further increased its investment in Tencent in June 2001.
 Now, MIH held 46.5% stakes of Tencent."

 It was reported that, in this acquisition, the founders of Tencent sold 13.5% shares in QQ, the U.S. investment group IDG sold 13% QQ shares, and Hong Kong investor Richard Lee sold all his 20% QQ shares.
-As a result, the shares held the international media company MIH (Millard International Holdings Group) in QQ reached 46.5%, on a par with Shenzhen Tencent.
+As a result, the shares held the international media pany MIH (Millard International Holdings Group) in QQ reached 46.5%, on a par with Shenzhen Tencent.
 MIH was incorporated in South Africa and listed on the NASDAQ and the Dutch exchange market known as the Amsterdam Stock Exchange.

-In addition to publicly disclosing details on changes in its capital and business for the first time, Tencent also clearly explained the relationship between the two parties: "Currently, the foreign investor MIH does not control Tencent, nor are investment companies involved in business operation of Tencent.
+In addition to publicly disclosing details on changes in its capital and business for the first time, Tencent also clearly explained the relationship between the two parties: "Currently, the foreign investor MIH does not control Tencent, nor are investment panies involved in business operation of Tencent.
 The management and development direction of Tencent is not affected by capital investment or withdrawal by investors.
-On the other hand, MIH as a strategic investor and companies invested by it have maintained a close business relationship with Tencent.”
+On the other hand, MIH as a strategic investor and panies invested by it have maintained a close business relationship with Tencent.”

 Jun.22On June 22, the first convention of China Internet Media Forum was held